janrenz/web-screenshots/readme.txt

 Install like any other plugin

 == Changelog ==
+= 1.2 =
+* added attribute to set link title tag (will be used as alt tag for the img as well)

 = 1.1 =
 * Improved handling of boolean attributes.
 For example you now can use link=0, link="false", link="off", link="no"